truehello/marctrudel-dev2/src/pages/content/react-use-memo.md

 }
 ```

-In the above code, the component and any children it has are forced to renrender every time the count state value is updated, even when that value has not changed. with the useMemo hook, and renders only occur if the value of the state changes.
-If it remains the same useMemo uses the cached value and none of the components rerender.
-Since the parameter passed the last time is the same as the parameter for the next execution, the memoized data is received rather than getting data from the re-execution of the given function.
+In the above code, the component and any children it has are forced to renrender every time the count state value is updated, even when that value has not changed.

-Obviously, preventing any unnecessary renders will improve the performance of your React site or app.

 ```